o3de/o3de.org/content/docs/userguide/cinematics-track-view-nodes-director.md

+description: ' Add a Director (Scene) node in the &trackview-editor; in &ALYlong;. '
+slug: cinematics-track-view-nodes-director
+title: Director (Scene) Node
+---
 # Director \(Scene\) Node<a name="cinematics-track-view-nodes-director"></a>

 The **Director \(Scene\)** node includes a camera track that specifies the active camera for a track view sequence\.
 You can add sequence\-specific nodes \(for example, **Depth of Field** or **Comment**\) under the **Director** node to override the same nodes that were set at the sequence level\.